Zizalaka47/Rock_Paper_Scissors_By_HH/README.md

 ### Outputs
 - The game displays the user's choice and the computer's choice.
-- The game then announces the result: whether the user wins, loses, or if it's a draw.
+- After each round, the game asks the user if he/she want to play again.
+If the user chooses to continue, the game repeats.
+If the user chooses to stop, the game displays the final result showing the total number of wins for the player and the computer.

 ---